-[The Path of Prayer, 1300 Years of Pilgrimage] The Story of Compassion and Scenery Connected by 'Aizu's Thirty-three Kannon'
+【The Path of Prayer, a 1300-Year Pilgrimage】The Story of Mercy and Scenery Connected by 'Aizu's Thirty-Three Kannon'

-Thirty-three sacred sites connect the mountains and fields surrounding the Aizu basin, like a string of prayer beads.
-This is the 'Aizu's Thirty-three Kannon', said to be founded in the Heian period.
+Thirty-three sacred sites connect the mountains and fields surrounding the Aizu Basin, like a string of prayer beads.
+This is the 'Aizu's Thirty-Three Kannon', said to be founded in the Heian period.
 During the Edo period, it gained explosive faith among the common people as a 'once-in-a-lifetime journey to fulfill a wish'.
 The journey is not merely a tour of temples and shrines.
-It is a soul-discovery journey that touches upon Aizu's rich nature, solemn architectural beauty, and the spirit of 'sincerity' that the local people have preserved.
+It is a journey of soul rediscovery, touching upon Aizu's rich nature, solemn architectural beauty, and the spirit of 'sincerity' that the local people have preserved.

-■ The Diversity of 'Architecture and Prayer' Reflecting the Times
+■ The Diversity of 'Architecture and Prayer' Reflecting the Era

-Each of the thirty-three pilgrimage sites holds a unique story and aesthetic beauty.
+Each of the thirty-three pilgrimage sites has its own unique story and aesthetic beauty.

-- Pride of Japan's Heritage: This pilgrimage culture has also been recognized as a 'Japan Heritage' alongside Aizu's historical landscape.
-For over a thousand years, someone has walked, wishing for someone else's happiness, and the footprints of that journey still breathe in the stone Buddha statues and old mountain gates along the way.
+- Pride of Japan Heritage: This pilgrimage culture has also been recognized as a 'Japan Heritage' along with Aizu's historical landscape.
+For over a thousand years, footprints of those who wished for someone else's happiness have continued to breathe life into the stone Buddha statues and ancient mountain gates along the path.

 ■ Cherishing the Seasons and Facing Oneself: 'Time of Progress'